rohitkanrar/rohitkanrar.github.io/_pages/cv.md

 ======

 * Summer 2023 - Present : Graduate Research Assistant, Iowa State University, IA, USA.
-  * Contributing to an NIH-NCI-funded project titled "Using Natural Language Processing and Crowd-sourcing to Monitor and Evaluate Public Information and Communication Disp>
+  * Contributing to an NIH-NCI-funded project titled "Using Natural Language Processing and Crowd-sourcing to Monitor and Evaluate Public Information and Communication Disparities About Colon Cancer."
   * Helping the group with statistical analysis using tools from bayesian inference and traditional statistics.

 * Summer 2024 : Statistics Summer Intern, Pfizer Inc., PA, USA.